 Arroyo Management Plan

-Detail Maps -- Appendix 1 contains close up maps of individual arroyos with flood control dams, dam ponding areas, and proposed trails also shown.
-These maps are in an 11 x 14 PDF format (~under 10MB).
-Individual PDF map links are below.
-You may also view a single PDF with ALL maps (27MB) here: ALL MAPS
+- Appendix 1: Detail Maps of individual arroyos with flood control dams, dam ponding areas, and proposed trails also shown.
+These maps are in an 11 x 14 PDF format.
+(Large file)

-Planning Background -- Appendix 2 lists goals and policies from other past and current City of Las Cruces planning documents that address arroyo and open space preservation.
+- Appendix 2: Planning Background lists goals and policies from other past and current City of Las Cruces planning documents that address arroyo management.

 - Appendix 3: Flood Control Dams contains detailed information on the individual flood control dams within the planning area.

 - Appendix 4: Arroyo Modeling describes how engineers determine flood zones in areas where they are not yet mapped.

 For more information, contact Carol McCall, AICP, Planner